alessio-gamba/Similarity_Intra_PS/Python scripts and outputs/Readme.txt

 PS174050	617874	79053	ALG8

+OUTPUTS of the two scripts

-The first script to run is Sim_calc.py, it requires the 3 input files mentioned above.
-This program calculates similarities of all possible pairs of diseases present in PS.
-The similarities are based on the annotation terms of the diseases.
-It also calculates the informational content of each term
+The first script to run is "Sim_calc.py", it requires the 3 input files mentioned above.
+This program calculates similarities of all possible pairs of diseases present in PS, based on the annotation terms of the diseases.
+It also calculates and returns the Informational Content (IC) of each term of annotation.
-1. the hp.obo is the human phenotype ontology
-2. the file with annotated diseases (MIM code)
-3. the file with Phenotypic Series.

-The first script calculates and print as txt output 3 files:
+The outputs are:

-1. the informational content of used hp term
+1. the list of valid MIM (diseases of PS with valid annotation);
-2. the list of valid MIM
+2. the list of terms of annotation with their IC;
 3. the file enlisting all possible pair of MIM and their value of similarity

-The second script needs as input:
+The second script to run is "Analysis_of_similarity.py", it starts from the calculated similarities and calculates and returns some statistics

+requires the 3 input files mentioned above.
 1. the list of all similarities
 2. the list of valid MIM
 3. the file with Phenotypic Series.